 Park Way School uniform is simple and relatively cheap compared with schools who have opted for bespoke colours, blazers, shirts and ties.
 There are no items which need to be purchased specially.
 The uniform is widely available from a variety of stores, online and through most supermarkets.
 It has been selected so that there should be no problems in getting it for a reasonable cost.
-The school sells logo sweatshirts and cardigans, fleeces, coats, polo shirts and book bags but plain items of the right colour are equally acceptable.
-Items with our school logo are available from Pages School Wear in Maidstone.
+Items with the school logo are not required but are available from Pages Schoolwear in Maidstone.

-Good quality second hand uniform is available from the pastoral team.
-The pastoral team also have a stock of other clothing, including coats that can be provided.
+Good quality second-hand uniform is available from the pastoral team.